Businessplan.Earlylight.io | Updated: Feb 2026

 Operating Assumptions

-• Budget: $2.8M total startup plan, with approximately $1.0M concentrated in Phase 1 imports, frass, marketing, general costs, and biodigester setup.
+• Budget: $2.8M total startup plan, with approximately $1.0M concentrated in Phase 1 imports, frass, marketing, and early module setup.

 • Staffing: Founder + 1-2 contractors at launch, scaling to 4 FTEs by Month 3.

-• Primary risks: China import continuity, FDA/feed approvals, TCEQ biodigester pathway, and mandate-driven Austin execution timing.
+• Primary risks: China import continuity, FDA/feed approvals, TCEQ site approvals, and mandate-driven Austin execution timing.

 • Governance cadence: Weekly KPI review tied to revenue, partnerships, compliance progress, and pilot milestones.